Anandhu09/BooksBackend/README.md

 npm start

-The API will be available at http://localhost:8082
+The API will be available at `http://localhost:8082` ( Use the endpoints which is given below along with the API ;)

 ### Routes

-## Authentication
+# Authentication

  - `POST /auth/register`: Register a new user.
  - `POST /auth/login`: Log in an existing user.